bsnk-dev/BAR-2/README.md

 *You need to write your own config.json in dev/config/config.json with the correct details in it.
 Use end-user/config/config.json as a template.

+# Requirements
-Use TypeScript for the main code and Mocha with TypeScript for tests.
+1. Use TypeScript for the main code and Mocha with TypeScript for tests.
+2. The web app from dist/lib/public is a custom web ui from Bann.
+It has not yet been released as open-source.